sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 	:align: center

-If you press ‘q’ a transform gizmo will appear on the object you have selected.
+If you press 'q', a transform gizmo will appear on the object you have selected.
 You can adjust light location through it.
-For rotation and scaling gizmo press ‘w’ and ‘e’ respectively.
+For rotation and scaling gizmo, press 'w' and 'e', respectively.

 .. image:: images/graphics_tutorial/translate_point_light.png
 	:alt: Translate Point Light 1